gmellini/twitter-scraper/README.md

 # Twitter Scraper
-This script allows you to
+This project is composed of 2 scripts
-* **get a complete list of twitter thread replies** so you can have a fast and complete view of complex threads
+* [twitter-scraper.py](/twitter-scraper.py) to **get a complete list of twitter threads replies** so you can have a fast and complete view of complex threads even if you are not cited in all the tweet branches
-* **check for new replies and get notified about it** using the csv output to diff between scheduled iteration of the script (example coming)
+* [tweet.monitor.sh](/tweet.monitor.sh) to **check and be notified about new twitter threads replies**

 ## Twitter Access Tokens
 Twitter's API doesn't allow you to get all the replies to a particular tweet, but you can use it to search for replies to a given tweet and replies to any reply as well.